Restless Miniseries: The True Story

 Elizabeth was described as:

 Unusually beautiful, she had an exquisite, narrow-boned figure; a light quick-silver wit, a sharp intelligence and a soft and soothing voice that somehow inspired trust and confidence.
-It was by a combination of these formidable qualities that she was able to extract secrets of the highest political and military importance from the men of influence and position she cultivated for that purpose.
+It was by a combination of these formidable qualities that she was able to extract secrets of the highest political and military importance from the men of influence who she cultivated for that purpose.

 The Nazi Map